Planetarium show: "Pluto: Lone Dog No More"

 No. SUNY Oswego's online courses are asynchronous.
 That means you can log onto the web any time that is convenient for you -- morning, noon or night.
 However, instructors may tell you that you are expected to log on a certain number of times per week (example-3 times/week) and that you need to participate each time you log on (e.g., submit an assignment or participate in the discussion).
 Each credit-bearing course runs 15 weeks in the fall or spring, and 3, 6, or 12 weeks in the summer.
 EVERYTHING is done online; there are NO face-to-face meetings.

 Am I really part of the class?

 Yes.
 All faculty design the learning experience in a way that challenges you to do your best as an individual; many courses have group activities that build a strong learning community.

 How do I get my textbooks if I am from out of the area?

 The College Store at SUNY Oswego will ship books to you.
 Each course that requires a text will list the required materials in Course Availablity at time of registration.
 There generally is a hotlink and an email address to contact the College Store.
 If you're requesting books be sent to you, there may be a nominal shipping fee.

 How do I know if the course will transfer to my college?

-The best thing to do, whether you are transferring a course to Oswego or from Oswego, is to work with an advisor from the college or university that you intend to graduate.
+The best thing to do, whether you are transferring a course to or from SUNY Oswego, is to work with an advisor from the college or university from which you intend to graduate.
 That individual should be able to help you determine whether the course in which you are enrolling meets the requirements for your degree program.

-If you have any questions about Distance Learning that are not addressed here, please contact the Division of Extended Learning for more details at 315-312-2270 or by email at email@example.com
+If you have any questions about Online Learning that are not addressed here, please contact the Division of Extended Learning for more details at 315-312-2270 or by email at email@example.com